MatHoyer/HR_3E/README.md

 ```
 In the management page:
-  to add a table u can drag and drop littles card, the first number is the x size and the second the y
+  - to add a table u can drag and drop littles card,
+      the first number is the x size and the second the y
-  to remove one you can click on it and after click on the bin
+  - to remove one you can click on it and after click on the trash
 ```

 Exemple of json file to input